A Simple Marketing Task Approval Process That Will Make You More Productive (Free Template)

 For this task, done means: “Find keyword with difficulty of 50% or less with average monthly search volume of 100+.”

-We know which tools will help us find complete the task.
+We know which tools will help us complete the task.
 More importantly, we know exactly what we’re trying to accomplish.

 There’s a clear line between this task being unfinished and being finished.